muratk3n/thirdwave/en/2020/01/global-green-new-deal.md

 The net job creation from this plan would be 28.6M

-Gains would occur in construction of generation, storage, and transmission, EV manufacturing, the electrification/maintenance of all vehicles ranging from lawn mowers to airplanes, solar and wind maintenance, etc...
+Gains would occur in construction of generation, storage, and transmission, [FC]EV manufacturing, the electrification/maintenance of all vehicles ranging from lawn mowers to airplanes, solar and wind maintenance, etc...
 The biggest job losses would be in mining, transporting, and processing fossil fuels as well as the opportunity costs of not constructing generation plants powered by fossil fuels,